Efficient, Pythonic bidirectional map implementation and related functionality

 Efficient, Pythonic bidirectional map implementation and related functionality.

-The bidict codebase is mature, well-tested, and well-reviewed.
-It is in use by several teams at Google, Bank of America Merill Lynch, and other developers all over the world.
+- is in use by several teams at Google, Venmo, Bank of America Merrill Lynch, and many others,

-If you are thinking of using bidict in your work, or if you have any questions, comments, or suggested improvements, please let me know!
-I’d love to know about and be able to support your use case as much as possible.
+If you are thinking of using bidict in your work, or if you have any questions, comments, or suggestions, I’d love to know about your use case and provide as much support for it as possible.

 pip install bidict